NomadHouse/smart-contracts/README.md

 1. Post a NFT for sale
 2. Buy that NFT

-The KYC requirement is enforced in the NFT, not the Marketplace.
+The KYC requirement is enforced in the NFT.
+Only the marketplace can transfer the NFTs;
+additional checks to ensure legality will be enforced in the marketplace.

 The fee is set at deployment.
 A future development will make the fee changeable for new listings.